Micro Inverters versus traditional string inverter systems

 This is a dangerous maneuver which may require two people, adding to time and cost.

 So which type of system is best for you?

 We would all like a chauffeur-driven Rolls Royce, but most of us have to settle for a Holden, Ford, Toyota or similar.
 If budget constraints are a major factor than perhaps a conventional DC solar system is the way forward; after all, solar power in any form is a step forward in the long run, both economically and environmentally.

 A smaller than desired micro inverter system should also be considered if your budget is tight, as the system can easily be added to later.
 If you do not have a computer or internet, then a conventional DC solar system is the way to go, as many of the advantages and benefits of the micro inverter system would be null and void.
 If you are considering obtaining an internet connection at your property just for the purpose of having a micro inverter solar system, then the ongoing internet costs should also be factored into the price of the system.

 If you have partial shading on your roof however, than the micro inverter system is the clear choice, as a cheaper conventional DC solar system may not work very well at all under such circumstances.
 If you have a difficult roof (i.e. a combination of split level, multi-gabled, multi-angled, and multi-pitched), then a micro inverter solar system may be the only option you have.

 Whichever type of system you choose, quality components should always be on your agenda.
 Always keep in mind that not all solar panels are created equal, and the same goes for central string inverters and micro inverters.

 Take the time to research the product and the company selling or installing it.
-You are not buying a tooth brush; few can afford to simply throw it out when it stops doing the job and buy a new one.
+After-all, you are not buying a tooth brush; few can afford to simply throw it out when it stops doing the job and buy a new one.